Dave-ee/ComputerCraft-Programs/Floppy hacks/DUCCY/README.md

   - Also means you can select a textfield before you start it (some login screens you have to click on the textfield)

 ### V3 (Unreleased)
-- ?
-Automatically copies all files on the computer to a floppy drive (if there is one and you tell it to)
+- Automatically copies all files on the computer to a floppy drive (if there is one and you tell it to)
-- ?
-Detects which password entered was the right one and sends it to a floppy drive (or even an online Pastebin file)
-- ?
-Fixed some issues with sleep functions
-- ?
-Floppy-driveable, initiates from the floppy so nothing is saved on the computer itself
+- Options
+  - Allows you to set variables, telling it to replace the startup program, copy to floppy, set the time inbetween guesses etc.